 From man to beast

 Even a candidate as stubborn as winter himself must get cold feet at the sight of a Mamuthone (header image) – not to speak of an entranced hoard of them foot-stamping and cow-bell-rattling on streets and around the many bonfires lit for the grave occasion.
 The noise is deafening and the atmosphere perturbing.
-The aim of this ancestral rite being to scare winter and any evil away with all the might one can muster.
+The aim of this ancestral rite is to scare winter and any evil away with all the might one can muster.
 Thus, room is made for spring and to welcome the good it promises to bring.
 In order for nature not to oversleep, the tradition of stamping and rattling, by employing full weight of body and bells, is a drastic means of reliably shaking her out of hibernation and to remind her: Now is the time for renewal!
 Measures that seem to have worked over ages.
+Read article

 Reading time: about 4 minutes